These issues aren’t sexy. They aren’t discussed in most places devoted to solving our problems. But these are the things we need a HERO to solve.

 Solve these 5 things and military families will line up to thank you.

 Show up at a new duty station and you are faced with reams of paper to apply for a space at the Child Development Center.
-We’re not talking moving from an Army post to an Air Force base or from a Navy base to a civilian provider.
+We’re not talking about moving from an Army post to an Air Force base or from a Navy base to a civilian provider.
 No, we are even talking from one branch’s post to the same branch’s post.
 Each duty station, a new set of paperwork; often the same that was filled out at the last duty station.

 And, after gathering up the necessary documents and papers, you are put in a queue to wait for a space that probably doesn’t exist.
-Each duty station, you wait and wait for a slot while being told “here is a great job just for you, military spouse.”
+At each duty station, you wait and wait for a slot while being told “here is a great job just for you, military spouse.”
 Too bad you can’t apply.
-Sometimes we feel the need to spell it out: I’m waiting for childcare to even apply because the military is pretty inflexible when it comes to the service members job so I can’t rely on “back-up” from my spouse even for the interview.
+Sometimes we feel the need to spell it out: I’m waiting for childcare to even apply because the military is pretty inflexible when it comes to the service members’ job so I can’t rely on “back-up” from my spouse even for the interview.